-In this article I am going to break down all the overwhelming amount of business information and give you the exact initial steps required to make an official and legal business, specifically, how to start a photography business and get your photography business up and running quickly and working for you!
+In this article, I am going to break down the overwhelming amount of business information and give you the exact initial steps required to make an official and legal business.

-- Description of Business – What type of photography business are you going to be?
+- Description of Business – What type of photography business are you going to be in?
 Large studio or small boutique?
 Are you going to focus on weddings or family?

 - Market Analysis – What is your target market?
 Who is your ideal customer?
 What is the competition like in your market?
 What is the market price point/price range for what you intend on competing against?